safeenghafour/ConsumptionNL/README.md

 # ConsumptionNL
-The dataset licensed under Attribution 4.0 International (CC BY 4.0) by https://www.cbs.nl
+This dataset licensed under Attribution 4.0 International (CC BY 4.0) by https://www.cbs.nl